Natural Ant Control

 There is no "one stop chemical cure" for ants unless it is extremely toxic and persistent (stays around a long time) and you don't want anything like that to sit on or have a kid or pet crawl on.
 You'd track the material into the house on the soles of your shoes and that too is not a good idea so persistence and some of the following recipes will work.

-Start with a much lower concentration of borax maybe 10% and very gradually increase it to 30-40%.
 The objective is to have the ants take as much borax as possible into the nest and they'll take it if it is sweet.
 Put it where you see the ants or on the ant trails.

 I've used borax successfully in the house